D'Arcy Carden: Career

 In 2016, Carden began starring as live virtual assistant Janet in the NBC comedy series The Good Place, which also stars Kristen Bell and Ted Danson.
 For her performance in the series, she received critical acclaim and earned nominations for the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series and the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.

 Since 2018, Carden has had a recurring role as Natalie Greer in the HBO dark comedy-crime series Barry, starring Hader.
 Along with her fellow cast members, she was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2018 and 2019.

 In 2019, she appeared in the dark comedy film Greener Grass, the romantic comedy film Let It Snow, and the drama film Bombshell.
 She also appeared in the Netflix comedy series Bonding and the Adult Swim animated comedy series Robot Chicken.

 In 2020, Carden had a recurring role on the Quibi mystery-comedy series Mapleworth Murders.

+In 2022, Carden starred as first baseman Greta Gill in the Prime Video comedy-drama A League of Their Own (2022 TV series), directed by Abbi Jacobson and Will Graham.
+The show is based on the 1992 movie A League Of Their Own and has been praised for its diverse representation, nuanced storytelling and historical accuracy.

 Carden made her Broadway debut on April 20, 2023, as Alicia in The Thanksgiving Play, written by Larissa FastHorse and directed by Rachel Chavkin.

 In 2024, SmartLess Media debuted WikiHole, a podcast fronted by Carden and featuring "a panel of comedians who fall down a Wikipedia rabbit hole of bizarre and intriguing connections."
 Carden was also announced in a lead cast member in the comedy series Sunny Nights.

 Personal life

 Carden met producer Jason Carden on a trip to Disneyland with mutual friends, and they were married on July 31, 2010.
 In 2013, they moved from New York City to Los Angeles.

 Before finding success in the entertainment industry, Carden worked as a full-time nanny for her future Barry co-star Bill Hader and his then-wife Maggie Carey; she maintains a close relationship with their three daughters.

+Carden is close friends with the Crutchfield twins, Katie and Allison (from musical groups Waxahatchee and Swearin'), and coincidentally shares a birthday with them.
+The three have thrown joint "Sweet 16" birthday party concerts in both 2025 and 2026 in Los Angeles, at Largo and the El Rey Theatre respectively.
+The Crutchfields and Carden performed a series of covers at both events, with special guests including Will Forte, Bowen Yang, Audrey Hobert, Jeff Tweedy, Courtney Barnett, Kyle Mooney and Carrie Brownstein.